The Shipping Law Review: Ocean Logistics

 iv Buying from freight forwarders and non-vessel operating carriers

-The shipper may, alternatively, decide that it wishes to use a freight forwarder when buying ocean freight.
+A shipper may decide that it wishes to use a freight forwarder when buying ocean freight.

 The role has evolved and freight forwarders may now undertake additional activities (such as consolidation) or value-added services, or they may provide carriage services as a principal, taking responsibility as a carrier.